mehulkar/mehulkar.com/source/blog/2017/02/ruby-callable-methods.md

 garfield.present()  // is a function
 ```

-As you can see the additional detail here is the `()` parentheses at the time
+As you can see, the additional detail here is the `()` parentheses at the time
 of invocation.
 A function must be called with `()` or else it returns
 the function itself.
 (Python has the same requirement, for the record).
 Properties, on the other hand, are like Ruby's `attr_reader`.